ManuelGil/vscode-nextjs-generator/README.md

 ## Create a New Project

-You can create a new project using the Vite / NextJS / T3 Stack CLI.
+You can create a new project using the T3 Stack / NextJS / Vite CLI.
 To do so, open the command palette in VSCode:

 - `CTRL + SHIFT + P` (Windows)
 - `CMD + SHIFT + P` (Mac OS)

-Type `Next: Create Project` and press `ENTER`.
+Type `T3: Create Project` and press `ENTER`.

 ![create-project](https://raw.githubusercontent.com/ManuelGil/vscode-nextjs-generator/main/docs/images/create-project.gif)